l2thet/WebAPICoreMandlebrot/README.md

 ```

 #### Verification:
-After installation, restart your terminal/VS Code and verify:
+After installation, restart your terminal and verify:
 ```powershell
 node --version    # Should show v18.x.x or higher npm --version     # Should show 9.x.x or higher